 How I Share Cacao

 In ritual and workshops, I work with the Cacao Spirit as a guide for heart-centered exploration and communication for our physical, emotional, and spiritual bodies.
-Our unique gifts and passions come alive along with profound connection to the Divine, opening the door to vibrant creativity and manifestation energy.
+Our unique gifts and passions come alive along with profound connection to the Divine within and without, opening the door to vibrant creativity and manifestation energy.
 Sharing cacao in groups gives us the opportunity to be seen and heard in a loving and safe space.
 This is a wonderful medicine to invite into your spiritual community, yoga studio, and even art collective.

 What’s your source?